GRADE 2/3 LEAGUE RULES

 3. All players bat once, each inning.

 a.
-Coaches are encouraged to reverse the batting order each inning so everyone has the opportunity to be a base runner.
+Coaches are encouraged to reverse the batting order each inning so everyone has the opportunity to be a base runner and change the batting order each game.

 1. Outs are recognized but there is no limit on the number of outs per inning.
 Outs are part of the game.